scottchiefbaker/highlight/README.md

 [patterns](https://perldoc.perl.org/perlre.html) highlighted with various colors.
 If no color option is specified, it defaults to a pre-selected array of colors.

+Example: `cat logfile.txt | highlight --filter 'green,pass' --filter 'red,fail'`

-If you filter contains capturing parens, *only* the captured text will be highlighted.
+If your filter contains capturing parens, *only* the captured text will be highlighted.
 If this is not the behavior you want you can use non-capturing parens, or use the `--full_matches` param.

-Passing `--case_sensitive` will enable case-sensitive matching.
-Otherwise case-insentive matching is used, unless there is a capital letter in your filter, in which case case-senstive is used (Vim smartcase).
+Highlight uses Vim style smartcase matching.
+If your filter contains a capital letter then matches are case-**sensitive**, otherwise they are case-insensitive.
+Options for `--case_sensitive` and `--case_insensitive` are available as overrides.

-If your pattern begins with a dash, you can pass a `--` argument after any options and before your pattern to distinguish it from an option.
+If your match pattern begins with a dash, you will have to use the `--filter` syntax so highlight can differtiate between a filter and a param.

+Example: `cat README.md | highlight --filter 'green,--'`

 ### Params: